RagnarB83/ash-documentation/docs/setup.rst

 This is the recommended way for a fully functioning ASH.
 Required if you intend to do MM or QM/MM using the OpenMM package (as OpenMM has to be installed via conda/mamba).
-If you already completed section A and B above, you can skip ahead to step 5.
+If you already completed section A and B above, and the Miniforge/Miniconda environment is loaded, you can skip ahead to step 5.

 1. Install Miniforge or Miniconda (see section A above).
 Install it in a location where your user has access (e.g. your home-directory)
-2. Create new environment (recommended): **mamba create --name ASH** (you can also use conda)
+2. Create new environment named e.g. ASH (recommended): **mamba create --name ASH** (you can also use conda)
-3. Load environment: **mamba activate ASH** #IMPORTANT
+3. Load the environment: **mamba activate ASH** #IMPORTANT
-4. python -m pip install git+https://github.com/RagnarB83/ash.git #This installs ASH in your environment
+4. python -m pip install git+https://github.com/RagnarB83/ash.git #This installs ASH in your Python environment (inside ~/miniforge3 directory or equivalent)
 5. Install some of the desired packages listed in: `ASH-packages.sh <https://github.com/RagnarB83/ash/blob/master/ASH-packages.sh>`_ (inside ASH source code directory) via conda or pip.
    You can always come back to this step (just remember to do **mamba activate ASH** first).
+   OpenMM is the most important recommended package (required for MM, QM/MM and MD in ASH).

 Test ASH immediately (with **mamba activate ASH**  activated) by launching in the same shell session: **python**  and then do: